opencog/docker/opencog/README.md

 2. Alternately, follow the
    [docker.com instructions](https://docs.docker.com/engine/installation/)
    for setting up docker.
 They will want you to create an account.
 But this is not needed.
-If you do create an account, be sure to say `sudo docker login` or
+If you do create an account, your probably need to say `sudo docker login`.

-3. (Caution: dockerhub images appear to be out-of-date, and its not clear how to fix this.
-So please do NOT do this step.)
-   Pull opencog images from dockerhub by running `./docker-build.sh -a`
+3. Pull opencog images from dockerhub by running `./docker-build.sh -a` These images are automatically rebuilt fairly regularly, and should provide reasonably fresh, working code.

-4. The above pull should have downloaded the latest images.
-These are rebuilt weekly, and thus should be up-to-date, more or less.
-   If not, and the absolute very latest is needed, then the docker images can be rebuilt.
+4. If the absolute latest is needed, then the docker images can be built locally on your machine.
+The build takes from 20 minutes to an hour, depending on your machine and network speeds.
    Use `./docker-build.sh -h` to get a list of available options.

 ## Overview
 List the current set of docker images with the command `docker images`.